Olivette Otele: Media

 Otele has written for the BBC's HistoryExtra Magazine, The Conversation, and Times Higher Education.
 She also regularly contributes to other press, television and radio programmes, including The Guardian, Sky News, The Sunday Times, Elle Magazine, Huffington Post and The New Yorker.
 She has contributed to BBC Radio Four and BBC Radio Three programmes including Free Thinking, You're Dead To Me (speaking as an expert on Alexandre Dumas and Chevalier de Saint-Georges), Arts and Ideas, and Start the Week.
 She chose Maya Angelou as her 'Great Life' for Radio Four's Great Lives, presented by Matthew Parris.
-This includes participation in programmes on BBC Radio 4.
 She has also appeared on Dan Snow's History Hit podcast.
 Otele is part of the John Blanke Project, a collaboration of artists and historians celebrating Black Tudors.
 She spoke at the 2018 Winchester History Weekend, How Africans Changed Early Modern Europe.
 Otele considered outstanding Africans and Europeans who are not otherwise remembered in popular history books.
 She was interviewed by Krishnan Guru-Murthy for Channel 4 News podcast series Ways to Change the World: "Will a Summer of Race Protests Create Lasting Change?" in October 2020.